 - Quantitative results in 5 minutes

-- USDA-FGIS validated for Corn, DDGS, Sorghum, Soybeans, Wheat
+- USDA-FGIS approved for Corn, DDGS, Sorghum, Soybeans, Wheat

 - Materials may be disposed as normal waste providing positive mycotoxin samples do not violate local regulations